 Joe graduated with a major in Asian Studies, another major in Engineering Studies, and a minor in Anthropology and Sociology.
 With the guidance of the Asian Studies faculty, Joe was able to balance and combine these various subjects into a study of socio-technical history in Asia.
 This culminated in his capstone project, a critical re-telling of the global agricultural history of the 20th century that places Japan in the spotlight.
-The flexibility of Lafayette’s Asian Studies professors and this ability for cooperation with other disciplines highlight the program’s overall strength; and the language skills and political as well as cultural knowledge of Japan that Joe gained in some of his most memorable courses at Lafayette laid the groundwork for Joe’s continuing studies.
+The flexibility of Lafayette’s Asian Studies professors and this ability for cooperation with other disciplines highlight the program’s overall strength; and the language skills and political as well as cultural knowledge of Japan that Joe gained in some of his most memorable courses at Lafayette laid the groundwork for subsequent applied studies.

-Kominkiewicz ’s fascination with Japanese culture began his sophomore year, when he took a world history course with Paul Barclay, associate professor of history.
-Three years of learning the language followed with Naoko Ikegami, visiting instructor of Japanese.
+Scott Kominkiewicz ’12, is currently an admissions officer at Vanderbilt University.
+Nashville, TN.
+Following graduation, Scott went to Japan to teach English through the Japan Exchange and Teaching (JET) Program.
+Kominkiewicz’s fascination with Japanese culture began his sophomore year, when he took a world history course with Paul Barclay, associate professor of history.
+Three years of learning the language followed with Naoko Ikegami, instructor of Japanese.
 He also spent a semester in Saitama, outside Tokyo, which was cut short by the devastating earthquake and tsunami and subsequent disaster at the Fukushima nuclear power plant.
-After his sojourn in Japan, Scott returned the United States and found his calling as an admission’s officer at Princeton University.
+Determined to return to Japan, he accepted a position as an Assistant Language Teacher through the JET Program in Hokkaido Prefecture.
+In addition to teaching, he also was also selected to manage the Hokkaido English Challenge, a non-profit camp that provides an English-immersive environment for interested junior high and high school students as well as funding for exceptional students to pursue a homestay experience in an English-speaking country.
+After his sojourn in Japan, Scott returned the United States and found his calling as an admission’s officer after an internship at Princeton University’s Undergraduate Admission Office.
+“I am forever thankful to the entire Asian Studies faculty for introducing me to Japanese culture, and fostering my fascination with it.
+I’ve noticed that what I learned in my classes at Lafayette has prepared me for success in every one of my experiences post-graduation,” says Kominkiewicz.
 Next year, he plans to begin work on his M.A. in Education.

 For Will Dunkel ’07, coursework focusing on Japan and China led naturally to a desire for a better understanding of the lands and cultures of those in the land affixed between, namely the Korean peninsula.
 It was that yearning that convinced Will to move full time to Korea in early 2009.
 For the past eight years Will has called Seoul, Korea home.
 What had begun as a simple foray into living in Asia has grown into a life-long passion.
 Several years as a teacher in Seoul led to opportunities to again study, as I have since earned my Master’s degree from Korea University in Korean studies focusing on Korean New Media.
 I am forever indebted to the support given to by Lafayette faculty, who even now years after my graduation still provide guidance and academic advice as I pursue a Ph.D. in Korean Studies.
 Students who are curious and have any interests in Asia would be well served by working with a faculty that is fully determined in growing and nurturing students of all ages.